 Your pee (urine) is a mix of water, electrolytes, and waste that your kidneys filter out from your blood.
 When your pee is a light yellow, close-to-clear color, this indicates that you’re doing a good job staying hydrated.
 When you’re getting dehydrated, you’ll notice your urine becomes a deep amber or even light brown color.
+Pee color and dehydration are linked, read on to find out why.

 So why does this matter?